sodadata/docs/soda-cl/missing-validity.md

 ### Local versus global configurations

-The following example configures what qualifies as missing or valid values locally.
+The following example configures what qualifies as missing or valid values locally, within an individual check.

 ```yaml
 checks for CUSTOMERS: